 Social proof is one of the most powerful marketing tools out there.
 If you don’t believe me, ask Mr. Tinder… I guess that’s his real name.

-Testimonials are statements testifying users’ personal experiences with a product and its quality.
+Website features named testimonials are statements testifying users’ personal experiences with a product and its quality.
 Visitors identify with those leaving reviews because they were probably looking for the product or service.
 Hence, testimonials add a layer of credibility to your website, and users could potentially acquire your products based on referrals from people they don’t know, yet feel they belong to the same community.

 Your testimonial page becomes a platform to show how your business benefited other users, and that is a very important feature because new visitors are skeptical when they first reach your site.
 To bring down those barriers, reviews and testimonials should resonate with your audience, inspire them, serve as motivation, and make them cry.
 Hard.